artipie/artipie/.wiki/Configuration-Credentials.md

 ## Credentials

-Credentials section in main Artipie configuration allows to set three various credentials sources:
+Credentials section in main Artipie configuration allows to set four various credentials sources:
-`yaml` file with users list, GitHub accounts and user from environment.
+`yaml` file with users list, GitHub accounts, user from environment and Keycloak authorization.
 Here is the example of the full `credentials` section:

 ```yaml